-In the guide Advice on financial management you will find more detailed information of requirements on reporting and documentation of activities.
-This guide can also be downloaded from Nordplusonline.org
+In the guide Advice on financial management and documentation for granted projects you will find more detailed information of requirements on reporting and documentation of activities.
+This guide can be downloaded from Nordplusonline.org

 Mobility projects and cooperation projects operate with two different unit cost systems described below.